Updated March 13, 2023

 Step 8: Copy this password and paste it into the Jenkins window opened in the browser.

-I have pasted my password, and click Continue.
+I have pasted my password and clicked Continue.

-Step 9: Now in the next screen, we will get ‘Customize Jenkins’ screen.
-Again there are 2 options for the users to prefer.
+Step 9: Now, on the next screen, we will get the ‘Customize Jenkins’ screen.
+Again there are two options for the users to prefer.

 We will choose the first option, as it is the most used list of plugins preferred by the community members.
-Also, if you have any specific purpose then only prefers the 2nd option.
+Also, if you have any specific purpose, then only prefer the 2nd option.

 With this, the recommended plugins will start to download.
 Let’s see the related screen.

 The above is the suggested install screen.
 We can see that there are so many useful things that are coupled together.
-It has the plug-ins for Git, LDAP, SSH Slaves.
-Once all the plugins are successfully installed on your Jenkins you will be automatically redirected to the below-mentioned page.
+It has plug-ins for Git, LDAP, and SSH Slaves.
+Once all the plugins are successfully installed on your Jenkins, you will be automatically redirected to the below-mentioned page.